How to handle late rent payments: A thorn in everyone’s side

 Make rent payments painless by letting residents pay their wayRequest Demo

 Which will soon have serious implications for your business.
 So, it makes sense to some landlords to ensure tenants pay on time by charging late rent fees.

 However, this shouldn’t be your go-to answer.

 Should I charge late rent fees?

-Is the “carrot” approach (such as an incentive program) more effective at encouraging on-time rent payments compared to using a “stick” such as a rent increase penalty?
+The response was overwhelmingly against this, although the reasons cited varied greatly.
+Many people felt that a “carrot” approach (such as an incentive program) was much more effective at encouraging on-time rent payments – rather than using a “stick” such as a rent increase penalty.